onosproject/onos-config/docs/gnmi.md

 > The corresponding -get for this require using the -proto
 > `path: <target: 'devicesim-1', elem: <name: 'system'> elem: <name: 'clock' > elem: <name: 'config'> elem: <name: 'timezone-name'>>`
 >
-> Currently (Nov '19) checking of the contents done only when a Model Plugin is
+> Currently (Jan '20) checking of the contents is done only when a Model Plugin is
 > loaded for the device type.
 2 checks are done
 >
 >   1. that a attempt is not being made to change a readonly attribute and
 >   2. that valid data types and values are being used.
 >
 > The config is only forwarded down to the southbound layer only if the config is
-> correct and the device is registered in the topocache (currently in the deviceStore)
+> correct and the device is currently in the deviceStore.

 ### Set on multiple targets in one request.
-`onos-config` gNMI NB supports etting multiple elements on multiple targets at the same time.
+`onos-config` gNMI NB supports setting multiple elements on multiple targets at the same time.
 An example of an attribute on two targets is:
 ```bash
 gnmi_cli -address onos-config:5150 -set \